 - Assume other duties as assigned.

-- Must be a candidate for admission (transfer or graduate student) or currently enrolled, full-time degree-seeking student of the College of William and Mary.
+- Must be a candidate for admission (transfer or graduate student) or currently enrolled, full-time degree-seeking student at William & Mary.

 - Must not have a conduct or honor sanction that is equal to or more stringent than probation during the application, appointment, and employment period.

-- Must return to campus prior to the official opening of Summer Session I and must remain after the official closing of the PRC for Summer Session II as contracted.
+- Must return to campus prior to the official opening of Summer Session I and must remain after the official closing of the CCD for Summer Session II as contracted.

-- Single room rent as specified in the Program Advocate Employee Agreement
+- Single room rent as specified in the Community Advocate Employee Agreement

-- Stipend of $150, $75 paid at or near the end of each summer session.
+- Stipend of $835, paid equally at or near the end of each summer session.